gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.LocalizationManagerExt.md

 ## LocalizationManagerExt.GetTextTable(this LocalizationManager) Method

-(Cross-Game compatible) Returns the text table that is currently in use.
+Returns the text table that is currently in use.

 ```csharp
 public static Il2CppSystem.Collections.Generic.Dictionary<string,string> GetTextTable(this NinjaKiwi.Common.LocalizationManager localization);